phatboyg/Taskular/readme.md

 In this example, the both methods are executed immediately, without using a Task.
 This makes it possible to build highly composed task chains that execute quickly, without the overhead of the TPL.
 In most cases, this is useful to build a chain of tasks on an existing TPL task, to keep execution asynchronous but fast.
 As long as the tasks are completed, they will continue to execute synchronously.
 However, if a Task is scheduled in the middle that requires asynchronous execution, it can fit easily into the Task chain.

+Asynchronous methods can also be executed, using the ExecuteAsync method.
+For example.

+    var task = ComposerFactory.Compose(new Payload(), composer =>
+    {
+        composer.ExecuteAsync(async (payload, token) =>
+        {
+            var result = await SomeAsyncMethod(payload.Name);

+            payload.Result = result;
+        });
+    });

+The result of the asynchronous method is awaited, and then used to set the property on the payload.
+The cancellation token for the task is also available, allowing asynchronous methods to use the token to cancel operations, such as an _HttpClient_ request to a server.

 ### Compensation